Sevastopol: Part of Ukraine

 Following Ukraine's declaration of independence from the USSR in 1991, Sevastopol became the principal base of the Ukrainian navy.
 As the key naval base of the former Soviet Black Sea Fleet, it was a source of tensions for Russia–Ukraine relations until a set-term lease agreement was signed in 1997.

 On 10 July 1993, the Russian parliament passed a resolution declaring Sevastopol to be "a federal Russian city".
 At the time, many supporters of President Boris Yeltsin had ceased taking part in the parliament's work.
 On 20 July 1993, the United Nations Security Council denounced the decision of the Russian parliament.
 According to Anatoliy Zlenko, it was the first time that the council had to review and qualify actions of a legislative body.

 On 14 April 1993, the Presidium of the Crimean Parliament called for the creation of the presidential post of the Crimean Republic.
 A week later, the Russian deputy, Valentin Agafonov, said that Russia was ready to supervise a referendum on Crimean independence and include the republic as a separate entity in the CIS.
 On 28 July 1993, one of the leaders of the Russian Society of Crimea, Viktor Prusakov, said that his organisation was ready for an armed mutiny and the establishment of Russian administration of Sevastopol.

 In September, the commander of the joint Russian-Ukrainian Black Sea Fleet, Eduard Baltin, accused Ukraine of converting some of his fleet and conducting an armed assault on his personnel and threatened to take countermeasures placing the fleet on alert.
 (In June 1992, the Russian president Yeltsin and the Ukrainian president Leonid Kravchuk had agreed to divide the former Soviet Black Sea Fleet between Russia and Ukraine.
 Eduard Baltin had been appointed commander of the Black Sea Fleet by Yeltsin and Kravchuk on 15 January 1993.)

-The Moscow mayor Yury Luzhkov to claim the city, and in December 1996, the Russian Federation Council officially endorsed the claim, threatening negotiations.
+The Moscow mayor Yury Luzhkov claimed the city, and in December 1996, the Russian Federation Council officially endorsed the claim, threatening negotiations.
 In response, Ukraine proposed a "special partnership" with NATO in January 1997.

 In May 1997, Russia and Ukraine signed the Russian–Ukrainian Friendship Treaty, ruling out Moscow's territorial claims to Ukraine.
 This was followed by the Partition Treaty on the Status and Conditions of the Black Sea Fleet on 28 May 1997.
 A separate agreement established the terms of a long-term lease of land, facilities, and resources in Sevastopol and the Crimea by Russia.
 Russia kept its naval base, with around 15,000 troops stationed in Sevastopol.